notSam25/LadueQuotes/README.md

 >
 > "What race do you hate the most? scwartz" - 10E daboobaloo
 >
-> "Fuck Herr Quinn man/ Cope Quinn man/ Sam is stupid, Quinn man" - Nick
+> "Fuck Herr Quinn man/ Cope Quinn man/ Sam is stupid, Quinn man" - Nick ?
+>
+> "Pulled Pork?
+How about you pull some bitches" - Geoffrey ?
+>
+> "Sex and gender are the same thing?
+I dont remember having gender with your mom."
+Nick ?